 WHY DID THE PRIME MINISTER SAY THE ECONOMY HAS COLLAPSED?

-Such a stark declaration might undermine any confidence in the state of the economy and it didn't reflect any specific new development.
-Wickremesinghe appeared to be underscoring the challenge his government faces in turning things around as it seeks help from the IMF and confronts criticism over the lack of improvement since he took office weeks ago.
-He's also fending off criticism from within the country.
-His comment might be intended to try to buy more time and support as he tries to get the economy back on track.
+The stark declaration in June by Wickremesinghe, who is in his sixth term as prime minister, threatened to undermine any confidence in the state of the economy and didn’t reflect any specific new development.
+The prime minister appeared to be underscoring the challenges facing his government as it seeks help from the IMF and confronts criticism over the lack of improvement since he took office weeks earlier.
+The comment might have been intended to try to buy more time and support as he tries to get the economy back on track.

-The Finance Ministry says Sri Lanka has only $25 million in usable foreign reserves.
+The Finance Ministry said Sri Lanka had only $25 million in usable foreign reserves.
 That has left it without the wherewithal to pay for imports, let alone repay billions in debt.

-Meanwhile the Sri Lankan rupee has weakened in value to about 360 to $1.
+Meanwhile the Sri Lankan rupee has weakened in value to about 360 to the U.S. dollar.
 That makes costs of imports even more prohibitive.
 Sri Lanka has suspended repayment of about $7 billion in foreign loans due this year out of $25 billion to be repaid by 2026.

-So far, Sri Lanka has been muddling through, mainly supported by $4 billion in credit lines from neighboring India.
-An Indian delegation was in the capital Colombo on Thursday for talks on more assistance, but Wickremesinghe warned against expecting India to keep Sri Lanka afloat for long.
+So far Sri Lanka has been muddling through, mainly supported by $4 billion in credit lines from India.
+An Indian delegation came to the capital, Colombo, in June for talks on more assistance, but Wickremesinghe warned against expecting India to keep Sri Lanka afloat for long.

-“Sri Lanka pins last hopes on IMF," said Thursday's headline in the Colombo Times newspaper.
-The government is in negotiations with the IMF on a bailout plan and Wickremesinghe said Wednesday he expects to have a preliminary agreement with the IMF by late July.
+“Sri Lanka pins last hopes on IMF,” read a June headline in the Colombo Times.
+The government is in negotiations with the IMF on a bailout plan, and Wickremesinghe has said he expected to have a preliminary agreement later this summer.

-The government also is seeking more help from China.
-Other governments like the U.S., Japan and Australia have provided a few hundred million dollars in extra support.
+Sri Lanka has also sought more help from China.
+Other governments like the U.S., Japan and Australia have provided a few hundred million dollars in support.

-Earlier this month, the United Nations began a worldwide public appeal for assistance.
+Earlier in June, the United Nations launched a worldwide public appeal for assistance.
 So far, projected funding barely scratches the surface of the $6 billion the country needs to stay afloat over the next six months.

-To counter Sri Lanka's fuel shortage, Wickremesinghe told The Associated Press in a recent interview that he would consider buying more steeply discounted oil from Russia to help tide the country through its crisis.
+To counter Sri Lanka’s fuel shortage, Wickremesinghe told The Associated Press in a recent interview that he would consider buying more steeply discounted oil from Russia.

 Kurtenbach, the AP’s Asia business editor, contributed from Bangkok.